 Wendy Balazik Communication and Social Change Scholarship

-- Graduate Teaching Assistantship (only students who have completed 18 graduate credits may apply)
+- Graduate Teaching Assistantship–Instructor position (only MA students who have completed 18 graduate credits are eligible to apply)

-Students who already hold an MA in Spanish (or a closely related field) may apply for an adjunct (part-time) teaching position in the department.
+Students who already hold an MA in Spanish (or a closely related field) may apply for an adjunct or graduate lecturer (part-time) teaching position in the department.

-For information about College-wide and University scholarships and federal financial aid, follow the links on the right.
+For more information about scholarships, funding, and federal financial aid, follow the links on the right.

 Accelerated Master's Programs